2023 Schools for a Bachelor’s Highly Focused on EE Major in Virginia

 Avg Salary

-This year’s “Schools for a Bachelor’s Highly Focused on EE Major in Virginia” ranking analyzed 9 colleges that offered a degree in electrical engineering.
-That schools that top this list have a program in electrical engineering in which the largest percentage of students at the school are enrolled.
+For this year’s “Schools for a Bachelor’s Highly Focused on EE Major in Virginia” ranking, we looked at 9 colleges that offer a degree in electrical engineering.
+The colleges and universities that top this list are recognized because their electrical engineering program is one of the largest majors offered at the school.

 See our ranking methodology to learn more.